axians/microServiceBus.docs/nav/_integration/integrate-with-aad.md

 ---
 layout: post
-title:  Integrate with Azure Active Directory
+title:  Integrate with Azure Active Directory using ADFS
 description: microServiceBus.com is not the tool for first-line support.
 Luckily it integrates with ServiceNow enabling a complete ITIL process with Issue tracking, Problem management and Release management.
 categories: integration
 order: 30